 Hours: Mon - Wed & Fri: 10 a.m. – 7 p.m.; Sat, Sun & Public Holidays: 10 a.m. – 9 p.m.

 Closed on Thursday (except Public Holidays) & the first two days of the Lunar New Year

 The Science Museum showcases over 500 interesting exhibits, 70 percent of which are hands-on and offer an insight into a wide range of science-related subjects, including robotics, transportation, virtual reality and more.

 Address: G/F, Elements, No. 1 Austin Road West, Tsim Sha Tsui, Kowloon

 The Rink offers skaters an experience like none other in Hong Kong.
-It is the first ice skating rink to integrate the 'pay as you skate' concept using the automated Octopus system.
+It is the first ice skating rink to integrate the "pay as you skate" concept using the automated Octopus system.
 Parents accompanying junior skaters can enter the back of house area freely to watch or assist their children.
-A glass wall in front of the ice rink provides an 180-degree view of Victoria Harbour.
+A glass wall in front of the ice rink provides a 180-degree view of the Victoria Harbour.